-Project HOPE: Housing Opportunities Expanded-a Homeless Outreach and Engagement Program within the City.
+Albany Project HOPE - Housing Opportunities Expanded, is a Homeless Outreach and Engagement Program within the City.

-The Project HOPE Case Manager will continue to use a Housing First/ Rapid Re-housing approach to maintain recently housed clients in their housing as well as house additional homeless residents of Albany.
-Housing First philosophy holds that people's need for housing is a basic need that should be met as quickly as possible, without any preconditions.
+The Project HOPE Housing Navigator uses a Housing First/ Rapid Re-housing approach to maintain recently housed clients in their housing as well as house additional homeless residents of Albany.
+Housing First philosophy holds that people's need for housing is a basic need that should be met as quickly as possible.
 Consistent with Housing First principals, the program uses a Harm Reduction approach when addressing both substance abuse and psychiatric issues.
 Harm Reduction is a set of practical strategies that reduce negative consequences of high risk behaviors, incorporating a spectrum of interventions from safer use, to managed use, to abstinence.

-Project HOPE is staffed by one full time case manager and one half time housing specialist.
-The program is supervised by the agency's Senior Program Manager.
-The agency’s Director of Client Services provides program oversight, provide supervision to Senior Program Manager and act as the contract liaison with the City of Albany.
-The Case Manager is reachable to clients by phone at (510) 684-2597.
+Project HOPE is staffed by one full time Housing Navigator.
+The program is supervised by BFHP's Senior Coordinated Entry Systems Manager which provides program oversight, and act as the contract liaison with the City of Albany.
+The Housing Navigator is reachable to clients by phone at 1 + (510) 684-2597.

-The goal of outreach continues to be engagement and relationship building to encourage participation in services and housing.
-Engagement can be a long process and it can take several contacts with a homeless individual before an assessment can be made by the case manager.
+The goal of outreach continues to be engagement and relationship building to encourage participation in services and housing resolution.
+Engagement can be a long process and it can take several contacts with a homeless individual before an assessment can be made by the Housing Navigator.
+Each time the Housing Navigator engages a person, she will offer a Coordinated Entry System (CES) assessment, any available options in shelter and work towards permanent housing solutions.
+The Housing Navigator will be present during drop in hours of the Human Services Linkages Program currently Wednesday and Friday from 10:00 AM - 1:00 PM at the Albany Senior Center, 846 Masonic Avenue.

 - Click here to view BFHP's Scope of Work